 Get Started With TaxDome

 Electronic signatures have significantly changed how tax firms authenticate tax returns and other critical client documents.
-You and your clients can now sign documents with ease using the in-built e-signature feature inside the TaxDome portal.
+You and your clients can now sign documents with ease using the in-built e-signature feature inside the TaxDome tax client portal.